 One of the most important things about the GWOT that must be remembered though is it is an intelligence-centric war.
 Success, in this war, saving possibly thousands of civilian lives, depends upon the collection and dissemination of intelligence gathered from captured terrorists.
 This information in the past was obtained through enhanced interrogation methods and the usage of rendition and black sites.
 Now however detainees can only be questioned with methods form the US Army Field Manual, thus relieving the intelligence community of a great deal of leverage they once had since this is public knowledge.

-Additionally Gitmo is no longer being used as a prison for new detainees and terrorists are no longer being captured, instead killed by drones.
-As a result of these decisions by President Obama this very intelligence-driven war is lacking exactly what it needs to succeed.
+Additionally, Gitmo is no longer being used as a prison for new detainees and terrorists are no longer being captured, instead killed by drones.
+As a result of these decisions by President Obama, this very intelligence-driven war is lacking exactly what it needs to succeed.
 Going forward it should be stated that first off more prisoners should be taken so as to obtain the necessary intelligence to get the picture of what al-Qaeda is now, where it is strongest, and what it’s planning.
-Only then will there be able to be achieved the well-rounded success in this most complex of conflicts.
-So in effect, what needs to be done is the importance and seriousness of intelligence needs to be brought to the forefront again.
+Only then will there be able to be achieved well-rounded success in this most complex of conflicts.
+So in effect, what needs to be done is the importance and seriousness of intelligence need to be brought to the forefront again.
 For whether it is the CIA officer obtaining it or an American or indigenous SOF unit using it, it will be the determining factor in this kind of war.

 Callwell, C.E.
 Small Wars: Their Principle and Practice.
 Lincoln; University of Nebraska Press, 118.